arashsajjadi/Hyper-parameter-optimization/README.md

 | 3 | FreeSolv |   Regression   |   1   |    642   | Pysical Chemistry |
 </center>

+## Report

+The report of this project can be downloaded from [this link](https://github.com/arashsajjadi/Hyper-parameter-optimization/blob/main/hyperparameter_optimization.pdf).

+You can also read the report from the following page.

 # hyper-parameter optimization project report

 **Arash Sajjadi**